 The true cost of owning a home is much higher than the mortgage paid every month.
 To get the true cost, you need to add in the property taxes, utilities, maintenance, repairs and services like gutter installation Loveland, and home insurance, and where applicable, HOA fees, mortgage insurance, and closing costs.

 5) Buying somewhere you don’t plan on living for 7 years or more.

 Writing a large check to your landlord every month can feel like a waste of money.
-After all you are not earning anything on it.
+After all, you are not earning anything on it.
 But if you buy a house, and have to sell for any reason inside of around 7 years and don’t choose a company like HomeBuyerCA.com, you will very likely lose money due to closing costs, commissions, and other expenses.

 6) Not paying attention to your credit score